ably/spaces/README.md

 ```
 After this, instantiate the SDK in the same way as in the NPM option above.

+## Spaces for React Developers

+We offer a set of React Hooks which make it seamless to use Spaces in your React application.
+See the [React Hooks documentation](/docs/react.md) for more details.

 ## Creating a new Space

 A space is the virtual area of your application where you want to enable synchronous collaboration.
 A space can be anything from a web page, a sheet within a spreadsheet, an individual slide in a slideshow, or the slideshow itself.
 A space has a participant state containing online and recently left members, their profile details, their locations and any locks they have acquired for the UI components.